 Full of passion and talent, these artists teach our Summer Camps and classes during the school year.
 Discover more about our amazing educators!

 Karen is the Education Coordinator at The Art Center of Waco.
 She began her teaching career in Pennsylvania where she taught art in a public high school and then a middle school for several years.
 Upon moving to Virginia, she continued to teach art in a children’s museum setting, and took classes at both Old Dominion University and James Madison University to pursue her interest in printmaking.
 Karen, an artist herself, enjoys sharing her knowledge about the process of art-making and the history of art.
 However, she also wants her students to experience art and understand how much it affects their lives.
 In 1997 Karen graduated from Messiah College with a B.S. in Art Education.
 Her study abroad experience landed her in Philadelphia, PA, where she took classes at Temple University and Tyler School of Art.
-She and her husband have an eight-year-old daughter who also shares her passion for the arts.
+She and her husband have an nine-year-old daughter who also shares her passion for the arts.

 Joanne Isabella Alma Cervantes is a central Texas artist and educator.
 Born in Long Beach, California, Joanne holds a Master of Fine Arts degree in Drawing and Painting from the University of North Texas and is a member of 500X Gallery in Dallas, Texas.